-“Oh yes, I tried with that gentlemen to get my computer online here but it won’t go online,” she said frustrated.
-“I’ve tried to get this thing working for two hours with different people’s help, and I have to sent out my resume to a recruiter who contacted me today.”
+“Oh yes, I tried with that gentleman to get my computer online here but it won’t go online,” she said frustrated.
+“I’ve tried to get this thing working for two hours with different people’s help, and I have to send out my resume to a recruiter who contacted me today.”

-“Well its your lucky day,” I said with a smile.
-“Normally I charge $X to help out people but since your here it’s a freebie for you.
+“Well it’s your lucky day,” I said with a smile.
+“Normally I charge $X to help out people but since you’re here, it’s a freebie for you.
 So let’s take a look.”

 “I felt so stupid that I couldn’t get this thing to work,” she said.
 “Here,” she said pressing a $20 into my hand.

 “I appreciate the gift, but I told you that it was free.
 I don’t expect anything from you,” I reminded her.